H3rmt/ch340/README.md

 # ch340
 ### modified version of CH340/CH341 drivers for arch linux

-Make shure not to use zen kernel, else it complains about /lib/modules/?.?.?-zen1-1-zen/build missing
+Make sure not to use zen kernel, else it complains about /lib/modules/?.?.?-zen1-1-zen/build missing